afshinamighi/Courses/basecamp/readme.md

 # Introduction

-This collection covers a learning path for Basics of Python Programming.
-This learning path covers questions and acitivities around topics that are essential to learn basic elements of Python.
+This collection covers a learning path for Basics of Programming.
+It covers acitivities around topics that are essential to learn basics of programming in Python.

 ## Overview:

-### Unit One:
+### Arch One:
 <details>
 <summary>Program</summary>